atif-1402/anomshell/README.md

 ```

 ## Status (Alpha)
-Omashell is in active development.
+Anomshell is in active development.
 Expect occasional bugs or rough edges.
 Please report issues with logs and screenshots so we can fix them fast.

 ## Credits
 Thanks to [@oldjobobo](https://github.com/OldJobobo) for helping.